Healthy Aging and Fall Prevention

 - Benches with armrests in public spaces and along pathways and trails

-- Public buildings that are well-lit with level entryways and well-maintained pavements that are also free of snow and ice
+- Public buildings that are well-lit with level entryways and well-maintained pavements that are barrier-free

 - Housing and public transportation options for older adults that are affordable and accessible